 How are we Different?

 The IMO program is proud of the fact that 100 percent of earmarked funds are fully dedicated to the designated projects.
 The Program does accept donations; however, there are no fund-raising costs, and administrative expenses are covered in full by endowment funds.
-All equipment is donated by CHS and other institutions, and medical training is provided by CMC personnel at no cost to recipient hospitals and clinics.
+All equipment is donated by Atrium Health and other institutions, and medical training is provided by CMC personnel at no cost to recipient hospitals and clinics.
 One primary activity of IMO is the on-going training of international medical personnel so they will be equipped to practice independently and provide lasting, successful patient care.

 The goal of the IMO Program is to create and promote sustainable healthcare.